idreesaziz/Screenwrite_MVP/backend/rag/examples/short_promo_three_beat.md

     → prompt: "[brand-aesthetic] icon symbol"
     → suggestedName: "brand-logo"

-6. **CHAT** - "I'll create a clean end-card background for the finale."
+6. **INFO** - "I'll create a clean end-card background for the finale."

 7. **GENERATE** - Image generation
     → content: "Generating a clean, professional brand end-card for the finale."